Rising calls for impeachment may not alter U.S. House Democrats' course

 Representative Doug Collins, the top Republican on the House Judiciary Committee, dismissed rank-and-file Democratic support for impeachment.
 “They don’t have the evidence, they haven’t started an impeachment inquiry, and they’re trying to distract from both these realities in the face of pressure from the far left,” he said in a statement.

-But with a majority of House Democrats favouring impeachment proceedings, the committee could have the political scope to open a formal impeachment inquiry on its own, without a House floor vote.
+But with a majority of House Democrats favoring impeachment proceedings, the committee could have the political scope to open a formal impeachment inquiry on its own, without a House floor vote.

 “Impeachment does not require a vote of the House.
 They could have a hearing for consideration of an opening of an impeachment inquiry,” said Paul Rosenzweig, a senior fellow at R Street Institute, a conservative Washington think tank.